SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-01-getting-started-with-unity-a-review.markdown

 ###### Chapter 6 “Finalizing and Optimizing Your Game”

-Of course making a game is not the end of the story by any means, in fact you will find that finishing your game will likely take 80% of the time needed in any given project.&nbsp; Here the author walks you through some of the techniques to optimise memory (only having a single scene in memory at a time) and using more procedural techniques to avoid overloading your scenes and preserving necessary data across levels so as to avoid loading issues.
+Of course making a game is not the end of the story by any means, in fact you will find that finishing your game will likely take 80% of the time needed in any given project.
+Here the author walks you through some of the techniques to optimise memory (only having a single scene in memory at a time) and using more procedural techniques to avoid overloading your scenes and preserving necessary data across levels so as to avoid loading issues.

 There is also a nice walk through for creating a simple game menu system and splashscreen.